|

 full-length GM adventures by Stephen Butka and Tom K. Loney, along with

-an introduction by Tunnels & Trolls creator Ken St. Andre.
+an introduction by Ken St. Andre.

 - The Sorcerer's Chimney: a satirical romp